Brachioplasty Drains: A Simple Patient Guide

 Drains may slightly limit movement early on, but most patients resume light activities within 1–2 weeks.

-Is drain-free arm lift safer?
+Is a drain-free arm lift safer?

 Not necessarily.
 Safety depends on anatomy, technique, and risk tolerance—not just drain use.